IBM/MAX-Skeleton/README.md

 ### 6. Add integration tests

 Add a few integration tests using `pytest` in `tests/test.py` to check that your model works.
+To enable Travis CI testing uncomment the `docker` commands and `pytest` command in `.travis.yml`.

 ### 7. Add requirements